 The Camden team was generally a winner in the league.
 Besides bringing players to Camden from out of town, Corson and Helm’s team employed and/or developed many fine players from Camden, including Eddie Ferat, Sam Lennox, Roy Steele, Joe Hyde, Neil Deighan, and his brother Rich Deighan.

-W. Penn Corson served as Camden County Sheriff from 1917 to 1920.
-By 1914 he had moved to 506 Haddon Avenue in Camden.
-He later moved to 119 White Horse Pike in Haddon Heights, passing away on November 29, 1927.
-He was survived by his wife Katherine and three children, W. Wallace Corson, C. Hobart Corson, and E. Mahlon Corson.
-Katherine Corson and her sons returned to the Haddon avenue address, where she resided in the fall of 1936.
-C. Hobart Corson was still residing there as late as 1947.
+In addition to his business and sports ventures, Corson served as Camden County Sheriff from 1917 to 1920.
+He passed away on November 29, 1927, survived by his wife, Katherine, and their three children: W. Wallace Corson, C. Hobart Corson, and E. Mahlon Corson.
+After his death, Katherine and their sons returned to the Haddon Avenue home, where she lived as of 1936.
+C. Hobart Corson remained there until at least 1947.

 Related Photos